How to get started with diecast painting – a beginner’s guide. How to Paint Over a Diecast Car.

 This is because the factory paint is thick and uneven.
 Spraying on can cause loss of detail or uneven gaps or thickness.
 So how do we remove old paint?
 It’s easier than it looks.
 Put some brake fluid in a bucket and then put the car body in it.
 It takes a day or two, but the brake fluid removes the paint.
 (You may need to hit some areas with an old toothbrush or other brush, do not use anything to scratch the metal.)

-4- After all, paint has been removed from the body, wash and dry the body to remove brake fluid.
+4- After all, the paint has been removed from the body, wash and dry the body to remove brake fluid.

 (You may want to reuse the brush in off-road places.)